amuellerastro/sleepy/README.md

     -min_dist      The minimum distance from buildings, roads, hunting stands to be considered acceptable in meter (default=300).
     -gpx           Load a .gpx file.
 Track will be overplotted.
 Default: no gpx file is loaded.
-    -nplaces       If >0 then n markers at position of largest distance are placed with popus containing a link to google maps satellite images.
-The zoom level is identical to the original folium map zoom level.
-Default=0.
     -topo          If True (default=False) the elevation of the defined grid of coordinates is queried via an API from a local setup server and data set (see https://www.opentopodata.org/ for details).
 Depending on the grid size and resolution